darrenjw/scala-course/exercises/Intro.md

 From the SBT prompt, type `console` to get a REPL.
 Enter `1+2` to check it works.

-### 5. Scala basics
+### 5. Scala basics tour

 Then read through the [basic tour](http://docs.scala-lang.org/tutorials/tour/basics.html) from the official [Scala documentation](http://docs.scala-lang.org/).
 Copy-and-paste commands from the browser into the REPL.
 Try to understand as much as possible as you go along.
 If you get it finished, browse some of the other official Scala documentation.
+You will want to bookmark this material to return to later.

 #### eof